AIcrowd/neurips2019-learning-to-move-starter-kit/README.md

 # then pushing a new tag will **not** trigger a new evaluation.
 ```

-You now should be able to see the details of your submission at :
+You now should be able to see the details of your submission at:
 [gitlab.aicrowd.com//<YOUR_AICROWD_USER_NAME>/neurips2019-learning-to-move-starter-kit/issues](gitlab.aicrowd.com//<YOUR_AICROWD_USER_NAME>/neurips2019-learning-to-move-starter-kit/issues)

 **NOTE**: Remember to update your username in the link above :wink: